“Next issue… Wine! Mort! Pat! Eleanor!”

-It should be mentioned that McLaughlin opens at 11 AM and once again your humble writer picked a time to leave his house in West Hartford such that he arrived at the winery doorstep at 11:01.
+It should be mentioned that McLaughlin opens at 11 AM and once again your humble writer picked a time to leave his house in West Hartford such that he arrived at the winery doorstep at 11:01 – all the way across the state.
 I’m awesome.
 Hoang rarely acknowledges my uncanny skills, but surely she must appreciate this knack I have, right?

 Before we get to the wine, the drive to the tasting room is surely the longest “off the beaten path.”
 The McLaughlin website explains the approach thusly: “Follow long gravel entrance to the winery.”
 That “long gravel entrance” is indeed long.
 It twists, it turns, it rises, it falls… it crosses a rather daunting beaver bog and it is only a single track road.
 It’s also very pretty.

 The “Blue Coyote” was next, made from Vidal and Aurora grapes.
 There are hints of green apple in this wine and it was a bit too fruity for me, but a) Hoang liked it and b) it’s their most popular seller.
-The last two whites, Snow Goose and Vista Amber, were also a little too sweet.
+The last two whites, Snow Goose and Vista Amber, were also a little too sweet for me.